 We picked up the creme de la creme of travel rewards credit cards and made them compete against each other in the vicious fight of rewards and bonuses.
-Take a look at our candidates and see who won in the summer rewards race.
+Take a look at our candidates and see who won in the autumn rewards race.

 In order to make sure that you get the least biased comparison possible, we came up with criteria that will help you choose a card most suitable for everyday use and miles accrual.
 First of all, a real travel card should charge you low or no APR.
 You should be able to take off on holiday and pay any time later.
 Secondly, think about additional fees.
 Sometimes you may look at enticing bonuses and forget about an annual fee that can take from you right what you've gained.

 However, bonuses are crucial if you want to use miles or points to pay for your holiday - they often make up a good portion of your flight ticket or cover all of it.
 You also need to consider the rewards rate on non-travel purchases, because this is what basically gives you miles when you are not traveling.
 Below you can see the comparison of cards by these principal parameters.

 When it comes to your actual earnings, every detail is important.
 In most credit cards' offers fees and rewards counterbalance each other, and for each prospective card you need to consider what dominates.
 Some premium credit cards have hefty annual fees and are worth it for only those who spend the equal or more for plane tickets.

 On the other hand, sometimes a card boasts low fees, but has no rewards either.
 Thus, it's a matter of calculation.
 In order to determine the card's worth to you we need to count its rewards value.
 We don't take into account any interest payments, because we take as a basis that you don't carry a balance and you are never late with your payments - this is the only way you can get any profit from a rewards credit card.